Dream23322/isosite/README.md

 # Info

-Isolate Anticheat is a MC:BE Anticheat that has multiple flags to really catch those cheaters, including (dream inserts flags)
+Isolate Anticheat is a MC:BE Anticheat that is better than all the others, trust.

 ## Credits